thetwin1996/thetwin1996/README.md

 Web Developer
 -------------

-I'm a Web Developer who loves JavaScript technologies!
+I am a Web Developer who loves JavaScript technologies!

 * 🌍  I am based in the United States of America.
 * 🖥️  See my portfolio at [MyPortfolio](http://annielvallevalera.netlify.app/).